 American author Diane Ackerman published a book about the Żabiński family in 2007, titled The Zookeeper’s Wife and inspired by Antonina’s diaries.
-The book is currently being made into a movie with Jessica Chastain in the role of Antonina and Johan Heldenbergh as Jan.
-The movie’s release date is scheduled in 2016.
+The book was made into a movie with Jessica Chastain in the role of Antonina and Johan Heldenbergh:

 Jessica Chastain and Johan Heldenbergh preparing their roles for The Zookeeper’s Wife